7 Misunderstanding and Deception

 Deception for Gain

 Native peoples and Frenchmen both creatively expressed and differently interpreted strategies that, at times, entailed a level of deception.
 Father Marquette, for example, recognized that sometimes Native communities communicated danger that awaited a visiting party if they ventured beyond the host village.
-Case in point, during Marquette’s brief time among the Folles Avoines in the upper great lakes, he told them of his desire “to go and discover Those Remote nations, in order to Teach them the Mysteries of Our Holy Religion.”
-Suprised at his desires to move on, they “did their best to dissuade me.”
+For example, during Marquette’s brief time among the Folles Avoines in the upper great lakes, he told them of his desire “to go and discover Those Remote nations, in order to Teach them the Mysteries of Our Holy Religion.”
+Surprised at his desires to move on, they “did their best to dissuade me.”
 They warned Marquette of Native communities that “never show mercy to Strangers, but Break Their heads with out any cause; and that war was kindled Between Various peoples who dwelt upon our Route, which Exposed us to the further manifest danger of being killed by the bands of Warriors who are ever in the Field.”
 The Folles Avoines further commented that “the great River was very dangerous, when one does not know the difficult Places that it was full of horrible monsters, which; devoured men and Canoes Together; that there was even a demon, who was heard from a great distance, who barred the way, and swallowed up all who ventured to approach him; Finally that the Heat was so excessive In those countries that it would Inevitably Cause Our death.”
 Marquette listened but ultimately dismissed their warnings “because the salvation of souls was at stake, for which I would be delighted to give my life; that I scoffed at the alleged demon; that we would easily defend ourselves against those marine monsters; and, moreover, that We would be on our guard to avoid the other dangers with which they threatened us.
 After making them pray to God, and giving them some Instruction, I separated from them.”[54]

 There were always certain dangers no matter where one journeyed, but once Marquette arrived among the Quapaws, they too encouraged him not to go further south, that “we exposed ourselves to great dangers by going farther, on account of the continual forays of their enemies along the river, because, as they had guns and were very warlike, we could not without manifest danger proceed down the river, which they constantly occupy.”[55]
 This time Marquette listened.
 He and Jolliet had gathered a great deal of information and did not want to risk losing it by traveling into unknown territory further south.
 Consequently, the Frenchmen returned to Québec.